scuzzilla/rpki-arch/README.md

 #### HTTP Server/RTRTR & BGP Routers configuration

 A basic HTTP Service (python3 -m http.server 8081) is allowing the RTR Server to access the JSON file storing the ROAs' records.
-RTRTR is now listening for incoming connection from the BGP routers on the TCP socket <192.168.122.253:8282>.
+RTRTR is now listening for incoming connections from the BGP routers on the TCP socket <192.168.122.253:8282>.

 The RTR Server should be reachable by the involved routers and the below configuration should be present on each one of them.
 ```c